 Staple buses on bulletin board as desired.
 Print one flower coloring page for each child.
 Have children color the pages.
 Cut out and staple around bottom of board.

 Print three of each bird from blue paper, or print on white and color.
 Cut out and staple to top of bulletin board.

 To interest preschoolers and welcome them to your classroom, use back to school bulletin boards for toddlers.
-Samples can be as simple or as elaborate as you, the teacher, chooses.
-Allowing children to take part, not only creates a learning environment, but allows your kids to develop their fine motor skills, coloring abilities, and see work they have helped to create.
+Samples can be as simple or as elaborate as you choose.
+Allowing children to take part, not only creates a learning environment, but also allows your kids to develop their fine motor skills, coloring abilities, and see work they have helped to create.
 Those are always worthy accomplishments for any group of children.